 Parliament's negotiating team for the directive will be formed by Juan Fernando López Aguilar -Civil Liberties Committee Chair-, Dimitrios Droutsas (rapporteur) and Axel Voss, Sophia in't Veld (ALDE, NL), Jan Philipp Albrecht, Timothy Kirkhope and Cornelia Ernst as shadow rapporteurs.

-Parliament's negotiating team is now ready to start negotiations with member states.
-The Council's Lithuanian Presidency wants to have a negotiating mandate ready as soon as possible.
+Parliament's negotiating team is ready to start negotiations with member states.
+The Council's Greek Presidency wants to have a negotiating mandate ready as soon as possible.
 Once the Council (EU member states) has agreed on a common position, the talks will start.
-Parliament aims is to reach an agreement before the next European elections in May 2014.
+Parliament aims is to reach an agreement before the end of 2014.

 Once adopted, member states would have 2 years to bring the regulation into effect and transpose the directive into their national laws.